Miami overcomes sloppy play to beat Boston College 58-51

 It wasn’t 100 points and certainly wasn’t pretty, but it was enough to get the job done.
-Miami forced 33 Boston College turnovers and was powered by three of its starting guards on offense to defeat the Eagles 58-51 on Sunday afternoon in the Watsco Center.
+No. 17 Miami forced 34 Boston College turnovers and was powered by three of its starting guards to defeat the Eagles 58-51 on Sunday afternoon in the Watsco Center.

-The Canes pulled through a late-game scare.
-Despite leading by as many as 14 points, UM allowed Boston College to go on a 13-3 run to take the lead with just over three minutes left in the contest.
+The Canes (16-5, 5-4 ACC) pulled through a late-game scare.
+Despite leading by as many as 14 points, UM allowed Boston College (8-14, 1-8 ACC) to go on a 13-3 run to take the lead with just over three minutes left in the contest.

-That is when the Miami defense pulled through.
+That is when the Miami defense came alive.

 Junior forward Keyanna “Keke” Harris stole the ball on back-to-back possessions, and senior guard Jessica Thomas scored four-straight points to ultimately put the game out of reach.
 During one of the final timeouts, Head Coach Katie Meier called Harris over and pulled her in for a hug.